 That is not all.
 Last year one of their Texas sales reps sued the company over the impossibility to make a living selling the products and for the cult-like atmosphere that permeates the company.

-While essential oils may be a great product the company is not lily white and has a few skeletons in its closet that you may not see until it is too late.
+While essential oils may be a great product the company is not lily-white and has a few skeletons in its closet that you may not see until it is too late.

-Young Living MLM Review: Is It Legitimate?
+Is Young Living Legitimate?

 In a sense yes it is a legitimate company.
 Just because its business practices are a little questionable does not mean they are not legitimate.
-Young Living produces what some customers call very top quality essential oils even though the company uses synthetic ingredients.
+Young Living produces what some customers call very top-quality essential oils even though the company uses synthetic ingredients.

 If the definition of legitimacy rested on how a company treated its employees then almost all companies would not qualify as being legitimate.
 It is a given that Young living needs to handle the sales rep side of the business a lot better.
 As charges of theft of downlines and bonuses have rung out from many of those sales reps.